Pitch clock, limits on mound visits looming for MLB in 2018

 Part of the rise may be attributable to an increased number of pitches — and pitchers.
 In the major leagues, teams have added hard-throwing relievers and subtracted bench players.
 Teams combined to use 8.30 pitchers per game last year, up from 7.26 in 2002.
 This year's average is 8.21 — and it climbs during the second half, especially after active rosters expand from 25 to 40 on Sept.
 1.

-''The rhetoric needs to change from, 'How do you speed the game up?' to 'Let's just go back to enjoying the game for what it is,''' San Francisco pitcher Jeff Samardzija said. ''If we can cut out a little bit of the commercial break, then so be it.
-Put some ads on the scoreboard on the TV in the top left corner, cut a minute out from commercials and I think we'll be all right.
-But other than that, just buy another beer and enjoy the game.''
+"The rhetoric needs to change from, 'How do you speed the game up?' to 'Let's just go back to enjoying the game for what it is,'" San Francisco pitcher Jeff Samardzija said.

 AP Baseball Writer Janie McCauley and AP freelance writer Mark Didtler contributed to this report.